tumbarumba/craftsmanship-culture-presentation/README.md

-# Learning, Communication, Quality, and Craftsmanship
+# Learning, Communication, and Craftsmanship

 Culture is difficult to describe, but it has a huge impact on the successful adoption of new techniques.
 What cultural factors allow successful change?
 This talk explores growth mindset,